2.20. TQL Fragments

 2.20.4.2.
 CSV Files

 To process CSV files using a TQL fragment, xGT automatically infers a schema from the raw data.
-All xGT types (including IP addresses and lists of IP addresses) are inferred from the CSV input.
+All xGT types (including IP addresses and lists of IP addresses) are inferred from the CSV input, with the exception of point types which will be inferred as lists.

 CSV files that include headers will use the column names declared in the header as the column names available in the TQL fragment.
 CSV files without headers will use automatically generated column names starting with the prefix f.